you've made port

 /uses

-this page is a focused snapshot of my current setup — hardware, apps, and wellness essentials that support my daily workflow and well-being. it also serves as a personal reference point, a benchmark for longevity and future upgrades. if it's listed, it's what i trust and rely on every day.
+a snapshot of my setup — hardware, apps, and wellness picks that support my day-to-day. also serves as a reference for myself, a benchmark for what works and what lasts.

 /rss.xml